RsyncProject/rsync/README.md

 ------------

-The main web site for rsync is http://rsync.samba.org/ The main ftp site is ftp://rsync.samba.org/pub/rsync/ This is also available as rsync://rsync.samba.org/rsyncftp/
+The main web site for rsync is http://rsync.samba.org/

+The main ftp site is ftp://rsync.samba.org/pub/rsync/

+This is also available as rsync://download.samba.org/rsyncftp/ if you connect via ssl.
+Use the `rsync-ssl` script if you have it, otherwise connect to the rsync server via a normal rsync command and it will output some instructions for how to connect.